 Nine of Cups

 The Fool noticed a door in the large oak tree behind the Hermit.
 The flicker of the lantern gave it away.
-It wasn’t exactly a secret door, but it wasn’t being advertised either.
-He stood up and walked over to the door.
-The Hermit didn’t say or do anything.
-The Fool opened the door and […]
+It wasn’t exactly a secret door, but it wasn’t being advertised, either.
+The Fool stood up and walked over to the door, and the Hermit didn’t say or do anything, so the Fool opened […]

 The Fool noticed a door in the large oak tree behind the Hermit.
 The flicker of the lantern gave it away.
-It wasn’t exactly a secret door, but it wasn’t being advertised either.
-He stood up and walked over to the door.
-The Hermit didn’t say or do anything.
-The Fool opened the door and walked in.
+It wasn’t exactly a secret door, but it wasn’t being advertised, either.
+The Fool stood up and walked over to the door, and the Hermit didn’t say or do anything, so the Fool opened the door and walked in.

-It was a large salon with a marble floor.
-It lead to a curtain that was drawn to the side revealing a woman lying across a day-bed in the nude.
-There were wine goblets on the ground before the woman and behind her on a ledge.
+The door led to a large salon with a marble floor.
+A hanging curtain was drawn to the side, revealing a woman lying across a day-bed in the nude.
+There were wine goblets on the ground before the woman, and also behind her, on a ledge.
 She was holding one in her hand casually.

 Come in, the woman said, enjoy some refreshments.